 What is home?

-It seems easy at first to answer, because we can simply search for places we actually call home, and there is usually one or two of them, and answer the questions.
+It seems easy at first to answer.
+We can simply search for places we actually call home at the present moment.
 But, is this simple answer that comes into our minds at first the full picture?
 Is home only a place, or is it more than that?
 What else can it be?

-But is this enough?
-Haven’t you called home other places where you lived for some time?
+But haven’t you called home other places where you lived for some time?
 Haven’t you spent months or years in dormitories as a student or in projects abroad?
 When you were going back to your sleeping place, how were you referring it to?
-Of course, not all qualified to be named ‘homes’, but some of them were at that moment.
+Of course, not all are qualified to be named ‘homes’, but some of them were at that moment.
 Did they stop being your home after you left them?
 And what exactly qualifies a place to be called that?

 It is difficult to point to what exactly makes something home.
 Maybe this collection of criteria can help you identify your own homes.
 At least two or three might be enough, but sometimes more are needed: